Sleeping bag - buying tips

 On the other hand synthetic bags are much heavier compared to down bags, but with a considerable advantage that when wet, looses only half its insulation property and dries up very fast, ideal for wet/humid climates.
 But the lifetime of synthetic bags is very low and is therefore is available at considerably cheaper rates.

-getting the right season rating is very tricky and gets most people confused, but in general if you feel cold, you must go for a bag with a season rating higher.
+4. Season rating: Getting the right season rating is very tricky and gets most people confused, but in general if you feel cold, you must go for a bag with a season rating higher.
 Also check for the bag to have a two-way zip system to allow maximum temperature regulation.

-the sleeping bag you select must apply for you over all general use, as if you are only going to be mountain climbing occasionally, its better to stay with a normal bag, and have an inexpensive fleece upgrade done later, rather than get a cold rated bag and feel hot otherwise.
+5. Fleece liners: The sleeping bag you select must apply for you over all general use, as if you are only going to be mountain climbing occasionally, its better to stay with a normal bag, and have an inexpensive fleece upgrade done later, rather than get a cold rated bag and feel hot otherwise.

 6. Cotton / silk liner: investing in liners is a great plus for an outing as a simple cotton lining is very inexpensive, and also keeps dirt from accumulating, and soaks up sweat.
 Whilst other expensive and light materials provide the same effect but in addition dry up faster.